 I am good at estimating measurements by just looking at something.

 Shoes.
 Right now my obsession is limited release Jordan golf shoes.
 My collection is starting to take over the closet and annoy my wife.

 Construction Management Intern:

 One of the many interns Barton Malow welcomes each summer, Joe Holland was placed on the Football Operations Center project at the University of Virginia.
 As a student-athlete playing as an outside linebacker on UVA’s football team, Joe will use the end product bringing his internship full circle.

 Project Engineer: Abi Richardson

-Abi has been with Barton Malow for four years, starting her career as a LEAPS intern while completing her degree at the University of Virginia (UVA).
+Abi started her career at Barton Malow in 2018 as a LEAPS intern while completing her degree at the University of Virginia (UVA).
 Since graduating, she’s worked on projects at her alma mater and throughout the Charlottesville community.

 Superintendent: Octavous Crosby

-Octavous has been with Barton Malow for 20 years, starting his career as a Carpenter Journeyman before transitioning into a role as Construction Superintendent.
-He’s currently working on the Marygrove Liberal Arts Building project in Detroit Michigan.
+Octavous has been with Barton Malow for over 20 years, starting his career as a Carpenter Journeyman before transitioning into a role as Construction Superintendent.